tanishq-dubey/hive/README.md

 Part 4 will be a short one, we will clean up the code and add proper logging.
 All this will prepare us for part 5, which will fix an even bigger problem in our system: what happens when the queen dies?
-For this we will need multiple queen, and some sort of concensus between them...
+For this we will need multiple queen, and some sort of consensus between them...

 ## Part 4: Good Will Cleaning